Advertising

 The scourge of modern digital advertising that is; intrusive, distracting, forced, psychologically undermining, dishonest and based on surveillance or trading of your personal data - is to be considered a fundamental security threat.

-The idea that it's okay to use "free" services like Google where trading your company or personal data in tacit consideration of services is - to put it bluntly - personally; clinically insane and professionally; criminally reckless - at least if you have any sense about security.
+The idea that it's okay to use "free" services like Google where trading your company or personal data in tacit consideration of services is - to put it bluntly - lacking in self respect.
+Professionally it may even be criminally reckless - because the data you risk exposing will not always be your own unless you are gifted at infosec compartmentalisation.

 Invasive advertising should be treated as first class threat.